Any first-year accounting student can tell you that

 It follows that if you want to grow profit then you need to do at least one of 3 things:

 - Increase prices

 Now of course it isn’t quite that simple.
 If you increase prices too much then you won’t be competitive (ie your volumes will fall).
 And if you reduce expenses then your product or service will suffer which once again will impact your volumes.

 There is an optimal level of pricing (and expenses) in every business.
-Sadly, most business managers don’t have the tools to work out the optimal level.
+Sadly, most business managers don’t have the knowledge or tools to work out the optimal level.
 Even more sadly, they don’t get the help they so badly need.

 There will be times when you can increase prices more than others, and some products where you can increase prices more than others, without impacting volumes.
 That’s where it is important to understand supply, demand, and customer behaviour.
 And it’s where we can help.

 So what are you doing to optimise pricing in your business?